 The parties agree to be represented on a committee regarding the handling of hazardous waste.

-10.12 a) An employee injured in the performance of his duties shall resume his former position when medically fit to do so provided his former position was filled by an employee who, subsequent to the time of injury, was hired by the Employer or transferred or otherwise assigned to such position.
+10.12 a) An employee injured in the performance of their duties shall resume their former position when medically fit to do so provided their former position was filled by an employee who, subsequent to the time of injury, was hired by the Employer or transferred or otherwise assigned to such position.

-b) An employee who claims he has been denied employment contrary to this provision, may have recourse to the grievance and arbitration procedures as set out in this Agreement.
+b) An employee who claims they have been denied employment contrary to this provision, may have recourse to the grievance and arbitration procedures as set out in this Agreement.

 c) The above shall not apply if the injury is attributable solely to the willful misconduct of the employee.

 10.13 Tower crane cabs shall have suitable adjustable cab seats, including but not limited to, padded seats, arm rests and back rests.

+10.14 Operating manuals will be made available upon request by the operator.

 ARTICLE 11 - PAYMENT OF WAGES AND LAY OFF